 Conferences and Competitions

+Any engineering students being sent as delegates by the Engineering Society to conferences external to Queen’s must be given training prior to the conference as specified in policy section μ.c.

 The Engineering Society shall host annual conferences and competitions with the general aim of promoting the awareness, educational development, and interest of its membership in engineering concepts and issues.

 Annually hosted conferences and competitions shall include: